[TEASER] Iran Ep. 2: The Impacts of Economic Strangulation w/ Elina Xenophontos episode artwork

 from Upstream · host Upstream

-This is a free preview of the episode "Iran Pt.
+This is a free preview of the episode "Iran Ep.
 2: The Impacts of Economic Strangulation w/ Elina Xenophontos."
-You can listen to the full episode by subscribing to our Patreon here: https://www.patreon.com/upstreampodcast As a Patreon subscriber you'll get access to at least one bonus episode a month (usually two or three), our entire back catalog of Patreon episodes, early access to certain episodes, and other benefits like stickers and bumper stickers—depending on which tier you subscribe to. access to bi-weekly bonus episodes ranging from conversations to readings and more.
+You can listen to the full episode by subscribing to our Patreon here: https://www.patreon.com/upstreampodcast As a Patreon subscriber you'll get access to bi-weekly bonus episodes ranging from conversations to readings and more.
 Signing up for Patreon is a great way to make Upstream a weekly show, and it will also give you access to our entire back catalog of Patreon episodes along with stickers and bumper stickers at certain subscription tiers.
 You'll also be helping to keep Upstream sustainable and allowing us to keep this project going.
-In Part 2 of our ongoing series on Iran, Elina Xenophontos joins us to discuss the history and impacts of sanctions on Iran—including the impacts on the current crisis in the country.
-Elina Xenophontos is an international law and economic globalisation specialist.
+Elina Xenophontos joins us to discuss the history and impacts of sanctions on Iran—including the impacts on the current crisis in the country.
+Elina Xenophontos is an international law and economic globalization specialist.
 She produces much of her own material on her Substack and is also featured regularly on the Colonial Outcasts podcast.
 Our conversation begins with a very deep dive into the history of the sanctions imposed on Iran from the 1979 Islamic Revolution to the present, providing a detailed understanding of exactly how the sanctions have impacted the Islamic Republic's economic and political spheres for the past half decade.
-We then situate the unrest in Iran in the context of the sanctions, urging those in the West to understand what's happening in Iran from a dialectical and historical materialist analysis which understands Iranian agency and grievances as a direct result of imperialist strangulation.
+We then situate the unrest in Iran in the context of the sanctions, urging those in the West to understand what's happening in Iran from a dialectical and historical materialist analysis that understands Iranian agency and grievances as a direct result of imperialist strangulation.
 Elina then gives us a 101 on the Islamic Republic's internal political forces and factions, outlining their tensions, dynamics, and ideological orientations.
 We then discuss Iran's political economy, discussing how the sanctions have shaped Iran's class dynamics and its society more broadly and how the sanctions are a barrier to working class organization and revolution in Iran because they engender a rentier economy not rooted in production but in survival and perpetual crisis.
+Although the episodes in our series build on each other in certain ways, all of our series are designed so that each episode can be listened to as a standalone.
 Further resources: Elina Xenophontos on Substack Iran's Indigenous Labor Movement and Working Class Sovereignty The harsh effects of sanctions on Iranian health," by Payman Salamatia & Claudia Chaufanb (The Lancet) Related episodes: Listen to our ongoing series on Iran Listen to our ongoing series on Venezuela Listen to our ongoing series on China Listen to our ongoing series on Mexico US Labor & Imperialism Pt.
 1: the War Against Communism w/ Jeff Schuhrke Upstream is a labor of love—we couldn't keep this project going without the generosity of our listeners and fans.
 Subscribe to our Patreon at patreon.com/upstreampodcast or please consider chipping in a one-time or recurring donation at www.upstreampodcast.org/support For more from Upstream, visit www.upstreampodcast.org and follow us on Instagram and Bluesky.
 You can also subscribe to us on Apple Podcasts, Spotify, or wherever you listen to your favorite podcasts.

 NOW PLAYING